krenalis/krenalis/doc/src/developers/file.md

 }
 ```

-- `Role`: This field specifies the anticipated role of the resulting instance, which can either be `chichi.Source` or `chichi.Destination`.
+- `Role`: This field specifies the anticipated role of the resulting instance, which can either be `Source` or `Destination`.

 - `Settings`: It contains the instance settings in JSON format.
 Later, we'll delve into how the connector defines its settings.